-There is nothing worse than waking up and realizing it’s August and you didn’t do a lick of summer reading.
+There's nothing worse than heading back to school after summer vacation and realizing that you did approximately zero reading for English class over the last 8 weeks (to be fair, Netflix wasn't going to watch itself for 1300 hours).
 The Great Gatsby languished unread on your bookshelf, you failed to crack open The Scarlet Letter even once, and you’re pretty sure Moby-Dick has a whale in it.

 Once you’ve given the above a go, feel free to try these: